O2 mobile review 2021

-Big Bundles offer calls, texts and data and each bundle lasts for a month.
-Some bundles allow unused data to be rolled over to the following month.
+PAYG sim deals come in the form of O2’s Big Bundles of data (with unlimited texts and calls) that last for a month.
+Any unused data is rolled over to the following month.
 Bundles renew automatically on the same day each month, but only if you've got enough credit to cover the payment.
 If you don't, you'll be charged at O2’s standard rates.

 EU rules mean that if you're travelling within Europe, your minutes, data and texts will work just as they do at home, whether you’re a pay monthly customer or on PAYG.